 Mitochondrial diseases throughout our Northeastern NY communities and beyond.

 any of you would like for MITO HOPE and HELP to speak at your church /

 house of worship or for any other group please contact me at,

-We can all make a difference!
+TOGETHER, we can make a difference!

 This website is dedicated to everyone suffering with a Mitochondrial disease and their families, as well as those who have lost their lives to these devastating diseases.

-HERE'S A WAY YOU CAN SUPPORT MITO HOPE AND HELP WHICH IS TOTALLY FREE AND EASY!
+THERE'S A WAY YOU CAN SUPPORT MITO HOPE AND HELP WHICH IS TOTALLY FREE AND EASY!